b-hayes/CLI/readme.md

 php %~dp0/myAwesomeNewCliApp -- %*
 ```

-### Start a collection.
+### 💡 Start a collection.
-I recommend keeping these files in a `/bin` folder in a personal project where
+I recommend keeping your cli applicant in a personal project tracked by version control where
-all your awesome CLI applications will live
+all your awesome CLI tools will live and add its `/bin` folder to your system path.

-and use git to synchronize them across your computers. 😉
+I do this and use git to synchronize my scripts across computers. 😉

 ## Errors and Exceptions
-All errors are caught and suppressed with a generic error message
+All errors are caught and suppressed with a generic error message,
 unless debug mode is used (see debug mode) or UserResponse exceptions are thrown.

 Any UserResponse Exception with success code of 0 will simply print the success message,